 Vancouver’s last big downtown Canada Day parade might have been in 2017, but there’s still a smaller July 1st parade each year at Granville Island.

 The Canada Day parade is free and includes Latin music, dancing and lots of Latinos in traditional costumes, as well as other parade participants.

 Click Granville Island Parade for more details.

 Latin Film Night

-Two Latin American films are shown at the Vancity Theatre at 1181 Seymour Street in 2018.
+Two Latin American films are shown at the Vancity Theatre at 1181 Seymour Street.

-Shows are usually in Spanish but with English subtitles.
-They cost around $13 for adults and $11 for students/seniors for one film, or $20 for both films.
+Shows are in Spanish but with English subtitles.
+They cost around $13 for adults and $11 for students and seniors for one film, or $20 for both films.

-Feature films in 2018 are La Carga, from Mexico, and Coração Vagabundo, from Brazil.
-The first movie shows at 6:45 pm and the second at 8:45.
+Feature films in 2019 are The Pearl Button, from Chile, and Rojo, from Argentina.
+The first movie starts at 6:30 pm and the second at 8:30.

 Flamenco, Tango & Wine Night

-The music both last year and in 2018 is with the Gabriel Palatchi Band.
-Dancers in 2018 are from Vancouver’s Flamenco Rosario and Argentine Tango Lab.
-In addition to the dancing there is also a sommelier offering a selection of Latin American wines and explanations about them.
+2019 performers include Flamenco Rosario, the Vancouver Flamenco Collective, Toque Flamenco, Fabiana Katz and the Argentine Tango Lab.
+In addition to the dancing there is also a sommelier offering a selection of Argentinian wines and explanations about them.